About our Facility

 Qualifications:LLB (Hons), PGCE

 I have had a ‘portfolio career’, which has given me a broad range of experience in both customer-facing and back-office roles.
 Many of my jobs have had a common thread running through them – I am committed to education in whatever format it presents itself.
-From returning to university as a mature student, studying with the Open University, passing my PGCE in my mid-40s, and now helping relaunch the MSSSC, my belief in lifelong education continues to drive what I do.
+From returning to university as a mature student, studying with the Open University, passing my PGCE in my mid-40s, and now helping relaunch the MSSSC, my belief in lifelong education continues to drive what I do.“I am very proud to be playing a small part in helping the MSSSC educate, train and develop and encourage the next generation of medical practitioners.”

 The MSSSC is centrally located within the city of Manchester and within the University of Manchester’s main campus.
 It is easily accessible by public transport, being a 5-minute drive from Manchester Piccadilly railway station and 20 minutes from Manchester International Airport.
 If travelling by car there is a NCP multi-story car park located nearby on Grafton Street, charges are applicable.
 There are hotels to suit every budget within walking distance or a short taxi ride.